-Item Function 0 Critical Alarm LED (red) When lit, a critical alarm condition exists and requires immediate attention.
+ltem Description Function 0 Critical Alarm LED (red) When lit, a critical alarm condition exists and requires your immediate attention.
 2 Warning Alarm LED (yellow) When lit, a warning alarm condition exists.
-Failure to correct this condition could cause a critical alarm.
-8 Check Log LED (yellow) When lit, at least one new event has been logged since the last time the log was checked.
-Only events that pertain to the operation of the cooling unit will activate the LED.
-4 Status LED (green) When lit, the cooling unit is receiving electrical power.
-When flashing green, the cooling unit is downloading firmware for the controller.
-Downloads may take up to ten minutes.
-6 Liquid Crystal Display (LCD) View alarms, status data, and context-sensitive help.
-Modify configurable settings.
-6 Up and down arrow keys Select menu items and access information.
-0 ESC key Return to previous screen or cancel current operation.
+Failure to correct this condition could cause a critical alarm. • Check Log LED (yellow) When lit, at least one new event has been logged since the last time the log was checked.
+Only events that pertain to the operation of the cooling unit will activate the LED. • Status LED (green) When lit, the cooling unit is receiving electrical power.
+When flashing green, the Cooling Unit is downloading firmware for the controller.
+This takes about one minute.
+6 Liquid Crystal Display (LCD) View alarms, status data, and context-sensitive help, and modify configurable items.
+6 Up and Down arrow keys Select menu items and access information. • ESC key Return to previous screen or cancel current operation.
 8 Enter key Open menu items and input changes to cooling group level and cooling unit level settings.
 0 Help key Display context-sensitive help.
 Press the help key for information about each option on the screen and for instructions on performing tasks.

-Using the Display Interface
+Using the Display

-Every time power is applied to the cooling unit, the display interface initializes, causing the LEDs to cycle and the alarm-tone to activate.
+Every time you apply power to the cooling unit, the display interface initializes, causing the LEDs to cycle and the alarm-tone to activate.